Each school publishes a SEN information report on their website, which explains how they meet the needs of children with SEND.

 Children with an EHCP

-Parents/carers of children with an Education, Health and Care plan (EHCP) have the same rights to educate their children at home.
-Where a child or young person has an EHCP, we must make sure the child or young person’s needs are met and this will be monitored through an annual review meeting that is arranged by the Local Authority SEN Service.
+Parents and carers of children with an education, health and care plan (EHCP) have the same rights to educate their children at home.
+Where a child or young person has an EHCP, we must make sure the child or young person’s needs are met and this will be monitored through an annual review meeting that is arranged by the local authority SEN Service.
 For further information, see home education guidance notes (PDF, 317.62 KB).

 If you would like to request that your child is electively home educated, download and complete the request to electively home educate with an EHCP form (PDF, 143.07 KB).

-If your child is in a special school, Enfield SEN services must be satisfied that parents/carers are able to make suitable provisions for the child or young person in line with the EHCP.
+If your child is in a special school, Enfield SEN services must be satisfied that parents and carers are able to make suitable provisions for the child or young person in line with the EHCP.
 An advisor will then meet your family to discuss the education programme and long-term education plans for the child.

 If the home education meets the child’s needs, their EHCP will be amended.
 The SEN Service will check the programme meets the child's needs during annual reviews.

-We will not direct the child's learning or provide equipment, books, or other resources.
-When parents choose to home school their child, the local authority is only responsible for assessing whether the education provided is appropriate and effective.
+The local authority does not provide equipment, books or other resources to direct your child's learning.
+If you choose to home educate your child, the local authority is only responsible for assessing whether the education you provide is suitable and effective.

 Returning to school